grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 is ostensibly a scenery jaunt, but Gordon tells us the crofts around the beaches are a potential place to find Twite.

-The drive there is full of more amazing geology - you can see why the whole North Coast 500 has been a marketable ploy.
+The drive there is full of more amazing geology (/geography?) - you can see why the whole North Coast 500 has been a successful marketing ploy.
 Eventually we arrive at a tiny bay (mildly stressed by tiny roads and local drivers).
 We're one bay further round than we ought to be, but it looks like a nice walk, so this will do.